Why does my mattress feel uneven?

 Check the foundation too.

 Not all unevenness is the mattress.
 A sagging slat, a broken box spring, or uneven support underneath can make a sound mattress feel lopsided.
 Before concluding the mattress is the problem, put it on a flat, fully supported surface and see if the unevenness remains.
-If it disappears, the base was the cause.
+If it disappears, the base was the cause — a far cheaper fix than replacing the mattress.

 What keeps it even.